Marcennaji/HoldemCore/README.md

 > All third-party libraries are included in accordance with their respective open-source licenses.
 > Please refer to the `third_party/` directory for license information where applicable.

+## 🙋 About Me

+I'm a senior freelance C++ / Python developer, and this project is both a portfolio piece and a real-world training tool.

+It demonstrates:

+* Domain-driven design in games
+* Code decoupling and modularization, applying the SOLID and clean architecture principles
+* Clean testing practices
+* Cross-platform architecture thinking

+📫 Feel free to reach out or contribute if you're interested in poker strategy simulation, bots, or frontends.

+---

 ## 📝 License